-Students in their final year of high school may be granted conditional acceptance on the basis of receipt of an interim high school transcript.
-Full acceptance will be granted when the student's final official transcript for complete high school studies has been received and is satisfactory.
+Students in their final year of high school may be granted conditional acceptance on the basis of receipt of an interim high school transcript and police check.
+Full acceptance will be granted when the student's police check and final official transcript for complete high school studies has been received and is satisfactory.